Russian Tattoo: A Memoir

 - December 30, 2014

-A refreshing amount of candor elevates this memoir of an immigrant’s life in America.
+A refreshing amount of candor elevates this chronicle of an immigrant’s life in America.

 Russian Tattoo, the sequel to A Mountain of Crumbs, Elena Gorokhova’s well-received book of her life as a teenager in tumultuous Cold War Russia, is a wonderful and entertaining work capable of standing on its own.